 Video marketing is an obvious choice for many nonprofits because people love to watch videos.
 The medium can present complex topics in accessible ways and brings an immediacy that other formats just can’t achieve.

-How Non-Profits Raise Awareness With Animated Explainer Video
+How to Raise Awareness with Nonprofit Explainer Videos

-- Thanking Donors: Your donors play a big role in helping further your cause, so why not thank them?
-A personalized thank you video, sent directly to individual donors, can foster a sense of community.
-It also lets your supporters know exactly how their contribution will be helping your organization.
+- Thanking Donors and Volunteers.
+Your donors play a big role in helping further your cause.
+Video can help you thank them.
+A personalized thank you video makes supporters feel special and lets them know exactly how their contribution helps.

 Advocate Through Education

 This video from Feeding America starts with a statistic: 37 million Americans experience food insecurity.
 That statistic is just the starting point for a crash course in hunger in America.
 It shows viewers a problem they may not be familiar with and offers them a chance to take action.